Shopping

 Extension Cables

-Place the laser head on the mount and then check the gender of the cable on the laser.
+After you place the laser head on the mount, you can check the gender of the cable on the laser.
 Match this with the corresponding side of the extension cable to connect it.
 Starting with this side, either put the extension cable in the cable chain back to the Carbide board or zip tie it on the side of the cable chains.
 Once back by the carbide board, connect it into the back port of the laser driver.

 For the 24W and 44W laser, the extension cable will be 4 pin and only one cable.
 For the other lasers, you will have two cables, one for the laser and one for the fan.
 Install it to the back of the laser driver.